 Fruit juices are “cleansers” and are best taken in the morning.
 Since vegetable juices are “restorers” and “builders,” they are best taken in the afternoon.

-I usually dedicate a portion of my 40-day fast to a special liquid formula, which I have found to be effective over many years.
+I usually dedicate a portion of my 40-day fast to a special liquid formula, which I have found to be effective.
 A few recipes and my comments are on this page, as well as a helpful schedule.

 - One gallon distilled water